-The M&B Supplier Code of Conduct and M&B Modern Slavery & Human Trafficking Policy will be circulated to all heads of departments.
+The M&B Supplier Code of Conduct and M&B Modern Slavery & Human Trafficking Policy has been circulated to all heads of departments.

-All relevant employees dealing with suppliers will be required to familiarise themselves with the M&B Supplier Code of Conduct.
+All relevant employees dealing with suppliers are required to familiarise themselves with the M&B Supplier Code of Conduct.

-A copy of the M&B Modern Slavery & Human Trafficking Policy will be available to employees.
+A copy of the M&B Modern Slavery & Human Trafficking Policy is available to all employees.

-M&B will seek to review the M&B Supplier Code of Conduct and M&B Modern Slavery & Human Trafficking Policy each year, and any updates will be notified accordingly to all relevant employees and suppliers (as appropriate).
+M&B reviews the M&B Supplier Code of Conduct and M&B Modern Slavery & Human Trafficking Policy each year, and any updates are notified accordingly to all relevant employees and suppliers (as appropriate).

-When formally adopted by the Board of M&B, this Statement will be published on M&B's corporate website.
+Having been formally adopted by the Board of M&B, this Statementis published on M&B's corporate website.
 Any updates or revisions to this Statement shall, when formally approved by M&B, be published on M&B's corporate website.

-We will be reviewing the following key performance indicators to measure how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business and supply chain:
+We review the following key performance indicators to measure how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business and supply chain: